Mario Lozano

-Mario Lozano (b.
-1969/1970) is a United States Army specialist, best known for once being indicted by an Italian court for his role in the death of Italian Secret Service officer Nicola Calipari in a supposed incident on Route Irish, immediately following the Rescue of Giuliana Sgrena.
+Mario Lozano (born 1969/70) is a United States Army specialist, best known for once being indicted by an Italian court for his role in the death of Italian Secret Service officer Nicola Calipari in a supposed incident on Route Irish, immediately following the rescue of Giuliana Sgrena.
 Lozano was not the only American soldier involved in this incident, but received much more attention because he was the one who fired the machine gun killing Calipari.
 He was assigned to the 1st Battalion of the 69th Infantry Regiment, 42nd Infantry Division of the New York Army National Guard, based in Manhattan.

 In 2007, a superior Italian court decided that Italy had no jurisdiction in this case—though renewed, this motivation has been since dubbed as wrong by the High Jury Italian court in 2008.

-Early life and education
+Early life

 Lozano is largely of Puerto Rican ancestry, although he has a paternal grandfather who was half Sicilian ancestry.
 He is a native of the Bronx borough of New York City, New York.